Tomoka Miyazaki: 2024

 In 2024, Miyazaki joined the Japanese A National Team.
 In March, she won her first Super 300 title at the Orléans Masters, defeating compatriot Hina Akechi in the final.
 The following week, she reached the Swiss Open semi-finals, defeating former world champion P. V. Sindhu in the second round before losing to Olympic champion Carolina Marín.
 From April to May, she contributed to Japan’s bronze medal at Uber Cup in Chengdu, China.

 In September, Miyazaki reached her first Super 1000 final at the China Open, finishing as runner-up to Wang Zhiyi.
 She also consistently reached the semi-finals at five other tournaments: the Hong Kong Open (Super 500), Macau Open (Super 300), Arctic Open (Super 500), Korea Masters (Super 300), and the China Masters (Super 750).

 Domestically, Miyazaki won the team and singles titles at the Inter-High School Championships in August.
 In December, she claimed the women's singles title at the All Japan Badminton Championships, defeating Natsuki Nidaira in the final, becoming the fourth high school student to win the national championship.
 She concluded the year with a career-high world ranking of No. 12.

 2025

 In 2025, Tomoka Miyazaki joined the Japanese national team and turned professional, joining ACT Saikyo in April upon high school graduation.
 She reached a career-high world ranking of No. 6 on 10 June.
 On the BWF World Tour, she won her first title of the year at the Taipei Open (Super 300) in May and advanced to the semi-finals of the India Open (Super 750) and the Thailand Open (Super 500).
 At the Thailand Open, she defeated Ratchanok Intanon in the quarter-finals before being eliminated by Chen Yufei.
 She also reached the All England Open (Super 1000) quarter-finals, losing to compatriot Akane Yamaguchi.
 In team competitions, Miyazaki contributed to Japan's bronze medals at the Asia Mixed Team Championships in February and the Sudirman Cup in April–May.

+2026

+Miyazaki opened the season with a second-round exit at the Malaysia Open.
+In May, Miyazaki represented Japan at the Uber Cup in Horsens, where she contributed to the team securing a bronze medal.
+Later that month, she reached the quarterfinals of the Thailand Open, where she lost to Chen Yufei.